‘The Bold Type’ Spoilers: Kat Kisses Ava After Calling Out Her Name During Sex With Another Woman

 The show follows three women — writer Jane Sloan, played by Katie Stevens; social media director Kat Edison, played by Dee; and fashion assistant Sutton Brady, played by Meghann Fahy; as they live, love, and work at Scarlet Magazine in New York City.
 During the pilot episode, viewers were also introduced to Nikohl Boosheri as Adena El Amin, a proud Muslim lesbian who quickly became Kat’s on-again, off-again girlfriend.

 During this week’s episode, the two women engaged in flirtatious banter and Kat invited Ava to be a part of her new podcast.
 While there, Ava revealed that she was a lesbian, which took Kat by surprise.
-Later, while having sex with her girlfriend, Kat made the mistake of calling out Ava’s name which solidified her attraction.
+Later, while having sex with her girlfriend, Kat made the mistake of calling out Ava’s name, solidifying her attraction.

-The clip for next week’s episode shows the women taking their relationship to the next level as Ava grabs Kat’s face and pulled her in for a kiss.
+The clip for next week’s episode shows the women taking their relationship to the next level as Ava grabbed Kat’s face and pulled her in for a kiss.

 “This makes no sense,” Kat is heard saying before she’s silenced by Ava’s forceful kiss.

-Fans were disappointed by the writers’ decision to end Kat and Adena’s relationship and how they have opted to ignore the other woman’s whereabouts in the last few episodes.
-After seeing the show setting up Kat and Ava’s relationship, many fans took to social media to express their disappointment at the direction of the story, according to a report by MEA WorldWide.
+Fans were disappointed by the writers’ decision to end Kat and Adena’s relationship and how they have opted to ignore the latter woman’s whereabouts in the last few episodes.
+After seeing the show setting up their relationship, many viewers took to social media to express their disappointment at the direction of the story, according to a report by MEA WorldWide.

 “And now Kat is portrayed as attracted to Ava, the white conservative. and Adena, the Persian immigrant Muslim woman, and Kat’s first love is nowhere to be seen or heard of. the message to fans is loud and clear. so yes, we’re gonna be angry and shout down this story,” one fan tweeted.